Yolla Bolly–Middle Eel Wilderness: History

-In 1927 U.S. Chief Forester William Greeley directed the district supervisors to study and recommend areas in the nation's forests suitable for a new classification as "wilderness".
+In 1927, U.S. Chief Forester William Greeley directed the district supervisors to study and recommend areas in the nation's forests suitable for a new classification as "wilderness."
 By 1929 fourteen areas in the California Region 5 forests were proposed for this designation.

 The regulations for wilderness areas, known as the L-20, became − with modifications by Secretary of Agriculture William Jardine − the management policy for these areas.
 The L-20 Regulations used the term "primitive areas" with the purpose stated as to:

 maintain primitive conditions of environment, transportation, habitation, and subsistence with a view to conserving the value of such areas for purposes of public education and recreation.

-Of the three new "primitive areas" located in northern California, the Middle Eel–Yolla Bolla Primitive Area was the largest at 200000 acre.
-The size was reduced to 107195 acre in 1931.
-By the close of 1932 California had eighteen new primitive areas protecting 1900000 acre.
+Of the three new "primitive areas" located in northern California, the Middle Eel–Yolla Bolla Primitive Area was the largest at 810 km2.
+The size was reduced to 433.8 km2 in 1931.
+By the close of 1932 California had eighteen new primitive areas protecting 7700 km2.

 Federal protection was given when this area became part of the National Wilderness Preservation System, created by the passage of the Wilderness Act of 1964.